AlexisJehan/MvnCheck/README.md

                          version
     --ignore-inherited   Ignore build file artifacts with an inherited version
- -s,--short              Only show build files with at least one artifact
+ -f,--filter             RegEx to filter out build file artifacts
-                         update
+                         with a non mathing group name -s,--short              Only show build files with at least one artifact update
  -v,--version            Display version information